Bader

 The teaching of maths follows the White Rose Maths Mastery approach of concrete, pictorial and abstract representations.
 This ensures that children are following a mastery approach by thinking, discussing, solving and proving their methods/ideas.

 Maths in KS1 is still very practical and children use a variety of concrete and pictorial resources to make maths as interactive as possible.
 However, in Year 2 children are beginning to work more independently and will be given more opportunities to choose an appropriate concrete resource or to apply a pictorial method.
 Children apply and develop skills that they have learned in EYFS such as their times tables and division facts.
-Fluency is further embedded through the use of Fluent in 5 and Times Table Rockstars.
+Fluency is further embedded through the use of Arithmetic sessions and Times Tables sessions.
 Creating a secure understanding of times tables in KS1 develops confident and secure learners for KS2.
 Children are encouraged to work within groups and independently to share their understanding and to prove what they know using an array of resources.
 The vocabulary in KS1 begins to increase and children apply this within their reasoning skills.
-In KS1 children also use the Mastering Number resource which embeds their understanding of number in short, engaging sessions.

 Impact